kenpratt/learning-js-and-node/README.md

 We'll go through a bunch of phases, building a todo list and progressively adding more pieces of technology to it.

+## First things first

+So before we do anything, you'll need to know the basics.
+Go through the JavaScript track on CodeAcademy (http://www.codecademy.com/tracks/javascript) and complete all the exercises.

+A good reference site: http://www.w3schools.com/jsref/

+Next, install node.js (http://nodejs.org/) and get it running.

 ## Todo List, Phase 1

 **Objective:** Make a simple to-do list that you can use to keep track of all the things that need doing!